 · We may hold practices outdoors when practical and will be cleaning and disinfecting frequently touched surfaces between classes.
 Efforts will be made to increase ventilation as much as possible indoors.

-· Reducing physical closeness or contact between twirlers when possible by allowing twirlers to focus on building individual skills (no exchanging of batons or close duet work at this time-this might change as CDC guidelines evolve), keeping children in their small groups, assigning spots for twirlers during class to encourage that coaches and players stay 6 feet apart (when possible)-sometimes a coach inevitably has to come closer to a twirler to help guide the movement of their baton, fix arm, hand, and foot positions, etc to prevent injury), and also temporarily discouraging unnecessary physical contact, such as high-fives, handshakes, fist bumps, and hugs.
+· Reducing physical closeness or contact between twirlers when possible by allowing twirlers to focus on building individual skills, keeping children in their small groups, assigning spots for twirlers during class to encourage that coaches and players stay 6 feet apart (when possible)-sometimes a coach inevitably has to come closer to a twirler to help guide the movement of their baton, fix arm, hand, and foot positions, etc to prevent injury), and also temporarily discouraging unnecessary physical contact, such as high-fives, handshakes, fist bumps, and hugs.
 For indoor practices we are requesting that twirler’s do not enter the building more than 5 minutes prior to their practice time and leave as soon as their practice finishes.
-Also, stay separated from the other team while entering and exiting please.
+Also, stay separated from the other team while entering and exiting please to the extent possible.

 · Promoting healthy hygiene practices such as providing hand sanitizer before and after practices and encouraging twirlers to cover coughs and sneezes with a tissue or to use the inside of their elbow, and washing hands after.
 Twirlers will be requested to use hand sanitizer before and after practices.
 Coaches will be doing the same.
 You are welcome to use ours or to provide your own.